Crotamiton is used to relieve itching and skin irritation.

 - Try to avoid extremes of temperature by wrapping up well in cold weather and wearing light airy clothes in warm weather.
 Also, try not to wear rough or irritating clothing, as these can make itching worse.

-Can crotamiton cream/lotion cause problems?
+Can crotamiton cream cause problems?

 Crotamiton is unlikely to cause side-effects unless you are allergic to one of the ingredients in the preparation.
-Although this occurs rarely, if your skin condition gets worse or if you develop an allergic-type rash, stop using the cream/lotion and speak to a doctor or pharmacist for further advice.
+Although this occurs rarely, if your skin condition gets worse or if you develop an allergic-type rash, stop using the cream/lotion and speak with a doctor or pharmacist for further advice.

 How to store crotamiton